Whispered in My Ear

 His eyes looked panic-stricken.
 “I don’t know, but Momma says it’s ‘cause it’s a old house.
 And a old house is ALWAYS full of CREEPS!”

-Tommy cut in.
-"And you know the worsest part is Momma says I have to get USED TO IT!"
+Tommy wasn't listening.
+"And you know the worsest part?
+Momma says I have to get USED TO IT!"
+He looked stressed to the max.
+"But I tell ya right now.
+I ain't EVER gunna get used to that!"

 First Grade Stories